 Unauthenticated IPs is considered a separate user-group.
 Anyone falling under that will be matched based on the bandwidth policy for Unauthenticated IPs so you will have to include this group specifically in a policy.

-The performance optimization message on the Smoothwall displays when you have more than one "Squid worker" on your system which is a performance optimization.
+The performance optimization message appears when you have more than one "Squid worker" on your system which is a performance optimization.
 Because of that there is a possibility users will receive a lower bandwidth if they go through just one "squid worker" as the bandwidth allocation is divided between the workers.

 You can see the number of squid workers by running a diagnostics check in the System > Diagnostics > Functionality tests page (under Guardian tests); the Functionality test results page shows the Number of workers under the Guardian info results section.
 Note that this is not Number of worker threads.